We’re having record high temperatures for December

 and the pressure-treated supports for the back balcony.

-It may not sound like much, but it’s very exciting to have finally started.
+It may not sound like much progress, but it’s very exciting to have finally started.

 I’m hoping to show you photos as building progresses, although initially they won’t be very glamorous.

-I hope you’ll stay tuned as my small studio becomes a big reality by this spring.
+I hope you’ll stay tuned as my small studio becomes a big reality,

 But first, we have to get through this icy standstill in northern Virginia.